The Right Mode Of Transportation – Rail Transport vs Road Transport

 Reflection of Freight Traffic

 In the future, logistics industry sees a positive growth spurt for rail and water transport.
 There is an assumption of 15% increase in railway transportation within the next 15 years, owing to the focus on reducing environmental pollution and encouraging green transportation.
-This will push the logistics industry to take up Railways and Waterways as the more eco-friendly transportation modes.
+This will push the logistics industry to take up Railways and Waterways as the more eco-friendly mode of transportation.

 Roadways currently rule the freight industry.
 However, truck owners will need to adopt environmentally-friendly ways in order to sustain themselves in the logistics market.